 - Learn about the climate and health benefits of walkable cities

-- Find a local community garden or food pantry and get involved
+- Learn how to begin a local community garden and get involved

 - If you live in the US, check learn about financial incentives to make your home energy efficient